-There will be two mid-terms throughout this course as well as a cumulative final exam.
+There will be two mid-terms throughout this course as well as a cumulative common final exam.
 Each one will be based off of material that has been covered in lectures, homework problems, and in-class assignments.
 Attendance and completion of assignments are essential to being a successful test taker.
 Make-up exams are not allowed unless you have spoken with me beforehand and it is an unusual circumstance.
 On each exam (final included), you may use a single 3 x 5 note card (front and back).
+The common final for math 111 will have a significant non-calculator portion.
+To prepare for this, there will be non-calculator portions of quizzes and midterm exams.
+Students will be expected to perform basic arithmetic operations with integers and fractions without the use of a calculator.

-Important note: the final exam cannot be taken at a different time.
+Please also note that the final exam cannot be taken at a different time.
 If it is physically impossible for you to make the time, then you must seek permission from the mathematics department.
 Please see me for details.